SHUcream00/KBOwrapper/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-This project is final and not being maintained.
-You can fork this repository and keep going on.
+You can fork this repo and make pull request to make contribution.

 <p align="right">(<a href="#top">back to top</a>)</p>